-You are on http://members.tripod.com/travelromania/i_famousromanians_f.htm
+You are on https://members.tripod.com/travelromania/i_famousromanians_f.htm

-Several Lists of Famous Romanians
+Lists of Famous Romanians

 • Romanian Celebrities -- by Irina and Stefan Gheorghiu